Prepayments: Definition, Accounting Treatment, and Multiple Examples

 Example 4: Unearned Revenue from Subscription Services

-A magazine company receives $1,200 from a customer for a 12-month subscription in January.
+Scenario: A magazine company receives $1,200 in January for a one-year subscription.

 Debit: Cash/Bank $1,200